How Long Does it Take to Come Down from Ecstasy?

 The symptoms from an ecstasy crash are bad enough; enduring several days of that can be very difficult.
 Ecstasy is a potentially addictive substance, and withdrawal is involved.
 People who become addicted to ecstasy or any other drug find that they can’t seem to get through the day without it.
 Even though it may seem unhealthy or begins to cause interpersonal, financial, or even legal problems, they can’t stop taking it.
 As the addicted person’s tolerance increases, quitting may seem like a monumental task.

 Even if medically supervised detox isn’t necessary, it’s a good idea to consult a doctor or addiction specialist before attempting to quit taking a drug that one is addicted to.
 Doctors can prescribe medications and give advice to individuals planning to go through withdrawal at home.
 It’s also important to follow detox with rehabilitation services and, ideally, long-term participation in some kind of support group or ongoing therapy.
-Overcoming addiction is a lifelong journey, and people tend to find they get the best results from making that journey with the help and support of others.
+For many, addiction recovery is a lifelong journey, but is a process facilitated by the help and support of others.